 To apply for these scholarship programs, you must submit a "Scholarship Registration" form to the Scholarships and Financial Assistance Section.
 This registration is valid for one year.
-For details on the application procedure, please refer to "Challenge (scholarship information)," which is issued by the Scholarships and Financial Assistance Section each year and distributed as follows:
+For details on application procedures, registration periods, and other relevant information, please refer to "Challenge (scholarship information)," which is issued annually by the Scholarships and Financial Assistance Section.
+It is available on the website of the Scholarships and Financial Assistance Section and is also distributed at the Administrative Office of the Faculty of Letters, Arts, and Sciences.